paul-jean/paul-jean.github.io/_posts/2017-09-09-babydata-04-blog-post-bottle-feedings.md

 date: 2017-09-09
 ---

 We had a baby!
-Toby Lev Letourneau was born April 13th 2017, and he\[CloseCurlyQuote]s such a cool kid:
+Toby Lev Letourneau was born April 13th 2017, and he's such a cool kid:

 ![babydata-04-blog-post-bottle-feedings_2.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_2.gif)

 ![babydata-04-blog-post-bottle-feedings_3.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_3.gif)

-We\[CloseCurlyQuote]ve been tracking Toby\[CloseCurlyQuote]s bottle feedings using an app called BabyConnect since he was born.
+We've been tracking Toby's bottle feedings using an app called BabyConnect since he was born.
 We track when we gave him a bottle and how much he ate.
-It\[CloseCurlyQuote]s been immediately useful to know exactly when we last fed him, since babies have to eat very frequently when they\[CloseCurlyQuote]re first born to maintain their blood sugars.
-We\[CloseCurlyQuote]ve seen the occasional food coma:
+It's been immediately useful to know exactly when we last fed him, since babies have to eat very frequently when they're first born to maintain their blood sugars.
+We've seen the occasional food coma:

 ![babydata-04-blog-post-bottle-feedings_5.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_5.gif)

 ![babydata-04-blog-post-bottle-feedings_6.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_6.gif)

-A nice side-effect of tracking Toby\[CloseCurlyQuote]s bottle feedings is the database we\[CloseCurlyQuote]ve created of his eating habits over time.
-Toby\[CloseCurlyQuote]s about 4 months old now, so we have about 4 months of data to show how his eating habits have progressed.
+A nice side-effect of tracking Toby's bottle feedings is the database we've created of his eating habits over time.
+Toby's about 4 months old now, so we have about 4 months of data to show how his eating habits have progressed.

 This goal of this post is to explore the data a bit!